Common Treatment Interventions

 • It may involve all members of a biological family, stepfamily, foster family, or adopted family.
 It may also include extended family members (such as grandparents) in some cases.

 Group therapy involves meetings between a BHA/P or clinician and three or more clients who have similar presenting problems (e.g., substance abuse problems).
 The BHA/P or clinician facilitates the sessions while the clients actively participate.
-These meetings are usually held in person, though the geographic distance between clients who need this service has led to the development of some distance-delivered groups (using teleconference or videoteleconference equipment to connect clients in different locations).
+These meetings may be held in person, though the geographic distance between clients who need this service and the 2020 Covid-19 pandemic have led to the development of some distance-delivered groups using teleconference or video teleconference equipment to connect clients in different locations and maintain physical distancing recommendations by the Centers for Disease Control and Prevention (CDC).

 Some groups provide time for open discussion, while others focus on specific topics.
 Group members are encouraged to interact with each other and to express their feelings.
 Whether the group meets in person or via distance-delivered mentions, the group format: